7 Luxury London Hotels with Exceptional Dining Experiences

 • Reserve: 8 weeks in advance

-Berners Tavern Phil Carmichael Edition London contemporary British fine dining
+Berners Tavern by Phil Carmichael at Edition Hotel London contemporary British fine dining

 Phil Carmichael: Theatrical Presentation Meets Sophisticated Contemporary British Cooking

 Wine list focuses on established regions and emerging producers, with particular strength in English sparkling wines.
-Service balances professional competence with theatrical flair without overshadowing hospitality—important for food lovers who want competence, not performance.
+Service balances professional competence with theatrical flair without overshadowing hospitality.

 • Berners Tavern dinner: £65-95 per person